ExpediaGroup/shunting-yard/README.md

         replica-table:
           database-name: replica_database

-#### Only Change the target table name but the database remains same as source
+#### Change only the target table name but the database remains same as source

     table-replications:
       - source-table: